rotationalio/rotational.io/content/en/blog/2024-03-08-predicting-the-oscars-with-llms.md

 Name: count, dtype: int64
 ```

-So there have been 591 best picture nominees and 95 winners.
-Not the largest data set but the class imbalance isn't terrible.
+There have been 591 best picture nominees and 95 winners over the years.
+Not the largest data set, but at least the class imbalance isn't terrible.
 To do machine learning I needed features so I scraped text from Wikipedia.
 Most films have a corresponding Wikipedia in the format:

 `wikipedia.org/wiki/{film_title}_({year}_film)`